 You’re never going to get an offer from them if they don’t respect you.
 And they’re not going to respect anybody that doesn’t respect themselves.
 So however, it is that you think you’re coming off in the interview, know that if you were coming off as a powerful professional, don’t succumb to the nonsense and the silliness of it.
 Yep, you dictate this, yes, you’re about to hire me to do a job.
 I’m about to solve a very big problem for you guys.
 A problem that if you guys could solve you guys would have solved it already!
 So, why don’t you guys tell me what the problem is, so we can start actually hashing it out.
 Because that way, we can accomplish a few things.
 Number one, we get to actually identify the problem that they’re not even airing out in the job description, which is very important.
 Number two, we’re able to identify whether or not this is a problem that is worth our time solving.
 People often forget when companies are hiring for a Product Manager, there’s a problem to be solved that hasn’t been solved yet.

 And maybe if they had enough time, they can solve it.
 But the truth is, it’s not worth their time to solve it anymore.
 So, it will become somebody else’s problem.
 I’m going to have to figure out things that nobody on your staff right now either has the time or the expertise or the patience to go ahead and try to tackle and that may not be the right problem for you.
-I hear it from students that say, hey, they said, I was gonna be doing this, now that I’m on the job, I’m doing that, okay, they completely lied to me.
+I hear it from members that say, hey, they said, I was gonna be doing this, now that I’m on the job, I’m doing that, okay, they completely lied to me.
 Yes, it can always happen.

 Dennis: You always stress in class that we should take the RIGHT Product Manager job.
 What do you mean by this?